 It is unclear as to the methodology of the observations and the time period this occurred a review of the other documentation obtained from the BVSC under the GIPA request, shows that this information was assiduously ignored in each subsequent modification application to the development consent and ultimately was also ignored by the BVSC when it determined to issue the partial Subdivision Works Certificate in August 2022.

-For context, the locations of all points on the map provided by Mr Graham Roche, the Council's own Natural Resources Officer at the time, are located solely and directly within the proposed Stage 13 development.
+For context, the locations of all points on the map provided by are located solely and directly within the proposed Stage 13 development.